Solar System Class 8 Notes Pdf

 Mercury

-- It is the smallest planet of our solar system
+- It is the smallest planet in our solar system

 - not the hottest planet although closest to the sun.

-- has a thin atmosphere, so trapping of heat is lesser.
+- has a thin atmosphere, so the trapping of heat is lesser.

-- Mercury is highly dense and 2nd in list after earth.
+- Mercury is highly dense and 2nd on the list after earth.

 - Mercury has no moon